369webforall/bug-tracker/README.md

   ```

 **5. Add Assigned Issues to Prisma Schema**

+- let update our Schema, to establish the relation between user and Issue when issue is assigned to a User.
+- after update run `npx prisma db push`

 **6. Implementing the API**
 **7. Assign an Issue to a User**
 **8. Refactoring the Assignee Select Component**